Vijay's Reading Log

 -

-What is ChatGPT Doing… and Why Does It Work? by Stephen Wolfram: A great primer for topics like NLP, LLMs, and ChatGPT.
+What is ChatGPT Doing… and Why Does It Work? by Stephen Wolfram: A really interesting summary of how ChatGPT works.
 The author, Stephen Wolfram, has put the whole book online on his website.
-One interesting takeaway is, a lot of stuff about LLMs was discovered through tinkering and experimentation.
+One interesting takeaway is that a lot of stuff about LLMs was discovered through tinkering and experimentation.
 For example, when writing about why a temperature value of 0.8 works best for language models, he admits, “There’s no “theory” being used here; it’s just a matter of what’s been found to work in practice.”
 Likewise for why attention blocks “split up” the embedding vector – “we don’t know any particular reason why [this is] a good idea.”

 There are plenty of other examples throughout history of inventions being discovered before people fully understood why they worked.
-For example, the Wright Brothers invented simple airplanes before flight mechanics was a formal, well-understood field like it it is today.1 Many researchers today are tinkering with LLMs in a way not unlike how the Wright Brothers tinkered with airplanes.
+For example, the Wright Brothers invented simple airplanes before flight mechanics was as well-understood as it is today.1 Many researchers today are tinkering with LLMs in a way not unlike how the Wright Brothers tinkered with airplanes.
 That’s why we have things like prompt engineering and tweaking (hyper-)parameters to see how the model’s performance changes.

 - The Beginning of Infinity by David Deutsch: I went through the book about a year ago, but looking back, I’ve barely scratched the surface.
-My favorite chapter is #17, “Unsustainable.”
-If you like discrete math or or Turing machine / complexity theory stuff, you will definitely enjoy this book.
+If you like discrete math or Turing machine / complexity theory stuff, you will definitely enjoy this book.

 - Ender’s Game by Orson Scott Card: Passes itself off as a kids’ novel, but has a lot of philosophical depth.
 Kept my interest from start to finish with the deeper philosophical questions.
 Is it ethical to preemptively strike against aliens?